Add an Event to Your Timeline

 To add a layer, click the Add Layer link above the timeline (see Layers for more details).

 Every event must have a start date to let Preceden know when the event occurred.
 You can use the date picker or type in a date in one of the many date formats that Preceden supports.
 If you have multiple events on the same day, you can enter a time after the date to organize the events in their proper order (E.g., November 23, 2019 7:30 am).
 When two events start at the same time they will be ordered alphabetically.
-Therefore, if you want one event to come before the other, name them accordingly.
+You can change the order by clicking on the event and dragging it to a new location to achieve the desired location.

 For events where you don't know the exact dates, you can use the Approximate checkbox to the right of the start and/or end date to tell Preceden: